mkmcc/TiogaRevival/README.md

 ## What is Tioga?

 Tioga is a Ruby library for creating publication-quality scientific figures, with:
-* Full LaTeX math rendering via embedded PDF
+* Full LaTeX math rendering
-* Fine-grained control over layout, axes, styles
+* Fine-grained control over layout, axes, and everything on the page
 * Scripting flexibility for automating plots

 Originally developed in the mid-2000s, it saw use in astrophysics, physics, and other computational sciences.